-Remington College offers a combination of coursework, hands-on training and practical real-world pharmacy experience in our diploma program.*
+Remington College offers a combination of coursework and practical real-world pharmacy experience in our diploma program.*

 As a student in our Pharmacy Technician school will have the opportunity to learn the basics of drug interactions, medical abbreviations, and dealing with patients.